david-hernandez/composer-tutorial/README.md

 `composer.json` files in each directory should be usable, and each directory will have a README file explaining the concepts and commands for that step.

-If you find any mistakes, please open an issue for create a pull request.
+If you find any mistakes, please open an issue or create a pull request.
 Don't assume I know what I'm doing.&trade;

 ## Background